By Philip E. Jenks

 Whatever its shortcomings, however, Disney’s reanimation of the Davy Crockett legend ignited my lifelong love of history.
 Most of the credit goes to actor Fess Parker, whose laconic portrayal made Davy seem both decent and heroic.
 Fess played less memorable roles when he was under contract to Disney, and viewers a few years younger than me knew him as TV’s Daniel Boone.
 I remained a fan of Fess until his death in 2010, and when his grandson created a Facebook account for him, I was one of the first to sign on.
 Read more about that here.

-But it was Davy himself who was the great myth-maker.
+Davy, on the other hand, was a chronic self-promoter.
 He was a politician who believed elections are not lost by underestimating the intelligence of the American voter.
 His image as an Indian fighter, for example, was largely made up.
 During the famous Creek uprising of 1813 (immortalized in The Ballad of Davy Crockett), historian Michael Wallis said Davy hunted and foraged food for the troops and saw little action (David Crockett: The Lion of the West).
-Davy left for home before the war was over and hired a substitute to fight for him.
+Davy left for home before the Creek war was over and hired a substitute to fight for him.

 Back home, Davy set his sights on politics in 1821.
 He entertained crowds with his tall tales and homespun humor and was elected to the Tennessee Legislature and later to Congress.
 In Congress he introduced a bill to close the U.S. Military Academy at West Point, which he considered free education for the sons of the rich.